Kjmanion/blogSite/_posts/2018-09-26-First-Time-Pandas.md

 ## A Shameful Secret

-Yes, dear reader, I used to play Dota.
-I don't play much anymore, but I wondered if I could get access to my stats.
-Of course there was a python library, dota2api, that made it easy to get them in a spreadsheet.
-I would say the number of games that it returned, but I'm too embarassed.
+Yes, dear reader, I play Dota.
+I don't play as much anymore, but I wondered if I could get access to my stats.
+There was a python library, dota2api, that made it easy to get them in a spreadsheet.
+I would say the number of games that it returned, but I'm too embarrassed.
 So without further ado, let's get into the data and libraries.

 ## The Toolkit